ukmac/ukmac.github.io/content/post/2016-04-06-copied-sync-clipboard-ios-os-x/index.md

 ---
 date: "2016-04-06T00:00:00Z"
+title: Copied app for iOS and OS X
-title: Copied - Sync your clipboard for iOS and OS X
+description: Sync your clipboard for iOS and OS X
 categories:
 - Apple
 aliases: